pruthvireddypuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/postgresql/ec2_deployment.md

 ```
 ![image](https://user-images.githubusercontent.com/92078754/215393022-56f6f41a-a115-41a5-b108-beccc8374fde.png)

-Use the below commands to show the tables.
+Use the below command to show the tables.

 ```console
 testdb=# \dt;